-POLICY 16: DEVELOPMENT AND WATER QUALITY
+POLICY 13: DEVELOPMENT AND WATER QUALITY

-Any new residential development, tourism accommodation or any other type of development that will increase foul water discharges must be accompanied by a nutrient budget and a plan to offset any increases in nitrogen levels entering the Lindisfarne SPA and Ramsar Site.
+Developments that could increase nitrogen levels in the Lindisfarne SSSI and SPA through increases in foul water discharges must be accompanied by a nutrient budget and a plan to offset any increase in nitrogen levels entering the SSSI and SPA.
+Planning permission will only be granted where this nutrient budget shows that there will be no net increase in nitrogen entering the SSSI and SPA.
+Foul water discharges must be accompanied by a nutrient budget and a plan to offset any increases in nitrogen levels entering the Lindisfarne SPA and Ramsar Site.
 Planning permission will only be granted where this nutrient budget shows that there will be no net increase in nitrogen entering the Lindisfarne SPA.